sbstjn/hanu/README.md

 	})
 ```

-The bot can also now talk arbitrarily:
+The bot can also now talk arbitrarily and has a Channel object that is easy to
+interface with since it's one function:

 ```
 slack.Say("UGHXISDF324", "I like %s", "turtles")